Akku Yadav: Crimes

 In their book Half the Sky: Turning Oppression into Opportunity for Women Worldwide, authors Nicholas D. Kristof and Sheryl WuDunn wrote: "Akku Yadav was, in a sense, the other 'success' of Kasturba Nagar.
 He was a deplorable man who had turned an apprenticeship as a small-time thug into a role as a mobster and king of the slum."
-Yadav ruled a gang of criminals who controlled the Kasturba Nagar slum.
+Akku ruled a gang of criminals who controlled the Kasturba Nagar slum.
 They robbed, tortured, and killed people with impunity.
-Yadav committed crimes for several years as he created a small business empire.
+Akku committed crimes for several years as he created a small business empire.
 He and his gang members often harassed and intimidated people to extort money.
 Extortion was his main source of income, and he would hurt people if they did not give him money or if they angered him in any way.
-Yadav characteristically threatened to rape anyone who resisted him.
-It is known that many of the Yadav's rape victims were Dalits, who face a disproportionate level of difficulty in receiving justice for cases of sexual assault.
+Akku characteristically threatened to rape anyone who resisted him.
+It is known that many of Akku's rape victims were Dalits, who face a disproportionate level of difficulty in receiving justice for cases of sexual assault.

-Pratibha Urkude and her husband Dattu ran a small grocery shop and Yadav harassed them for years.
+Pratibha Urkude and her husband Dattu ran a small grocery shop and Akku harassed them for years.
 He would pick up goods from the shop and refuse to pay or would simply pay much less than was owed.
 Sometimes he would demand money and become violent if they were unable to pay.
-Yadav often worried he was being plotted against.
+Akku often worried he was being plotted against.
 As a result, he did not permit men or women to gather and talk.
-He made sure young boys did not play together, and if they did, Yadav would break up their games.
-Suspicious that people were asking questions about him, he would warn people against reporting his crimes to police, threatening them if they did so.
-Killing left inconvenient corpses that required him to bribe police to prevent them from stopping his crimes.
+He made sure young boys did not play together, and if they did, Akku would break up their games.
+Suspicious that people were asking questions about him, he would warn people against reporting his crimes to the police, threatening them if they did so.
+Killing left inconvenient corpses that required him to bribe the police to prevent them from stopping his crimes.

 Rape, however, was very stigmatizing and, as a result, the victims could be relied on to remain silent.
-Yadav raped people to silence them far more frequently than murdering them.
-The women who killed Yadav claimed that he had been raping and abusing local women with impunity for over a decade.
-They alleged that local police had refused to help his victims or pursue charges because Yadav was bribing them.
+Akku raped people to silence them far more frequently than murdering them.
+The women who killed Akku claimed that he had been raping and abusing local women with impunity for over a decade.
+They alleged that local police had refused to help his victims or pursue charges because Akku was bribing them.
 According to Mehta, Akku Yadav's first crime was a gang rape in 1991.
 His other crimes included rape, murder, robbery, extortion, home invasion, assault, and criminal intimidation.
-Before his death, Yadav had been arrested some 14 times.
+Before his death, Akku had been arrested some 14 times.
 In late 1999, he was detained for a year under the Maharashtra preventive detention law—The Maharashtra Prevention of Dangerous Activities of Slumlords, Boot-leggers, Drug Offenders and Dangerous Persons Act 1981.